flutterarsenal/FlutterArsenal/README.md

 # FlutterArsenal
-# A categorized directory of libraries and tools for Flutter.
+# A categorized directory of libraries and tools for Flutter SDK.
 - Categories 1.
 Free 2.Paid 3.
 Demo
 - Let the user rate the repos
 - Let user Filter the project cards using Tags(bar codes, login screens, etc) and Categories (free, paid, demo)